Skip to content

 Where you will visit…

 Where better to start your Ireland vacation than Dublin, the country’s lively capital?
-Our local tourist guide will meet you in the hotel early afternoon to welcome you all.
-Then you’ll hop on our small coach for a private guided afternoon tour of Dublin, first visiting the award-winning EPIC Irish emigration museum, one of Europe’s leading visitor attractions.
-This is the place to visit if you’re interested in exploring whether you have any Irish ancestors.
+Meet our local tourist guide in the hotel in the early afternoon.
+After a warm welcome, you’ll hop on our small coach for a private guided afternoon tour of Dublin, first visiting the award-winning EPIC Irish emigration museum, one of Europe’s leading visitor attractions – it’s the place to find out more about your Irish ancestors.

-Then we’ll hop back on the private bus for a tour of the city, including O’Connell St, St Stephens Green and Parliament Building.
+Next, sit back in your private bus for a tour of the city, including O’Connell Street, St Stephen’s Green and Parliament Building.

 If you arrive a day earlier – and we highly recommend you do – take the opportunity to see The Book of Kells, an exquisite Early Christian illuminated manuscript, and walk in the footsteps of Bram Stoker and Oscar Wilde at Trinity College.
 There’s also Dublin Castle and a plethora of free museums to explore.